stibinator/DuAEF_Duik_Docs/src/docs/install-duik.md

 - Windows: `C:\Program Files\Adobe\Adobe After Effects CC\Support Files\Scripts\ScriptUI Panels\`
 - Mac OS: `/Applications/Adobe After Effects CC/Scripts/ScriptUI Panels`

-You can also copy the [optionnal individual panels](first-look-at-duik.md#individual-panels) of your choice from the *Optionnal Panels* to the same folders.
+You can also copy the [optional individual panels](first-look-at-duik.md#individual-panels) of your choice from the *optional Panels* to the same folders.

 You may need administrator privileges to install Duik this way.
 If you don't have them, see the other ways below.